Kyliane Dong: Career

 A youth product of Fleury and Troyes, he began his senior career with their reserves in 2021.
 He signed his first professional contract with the club on 16 June 2022, tying him to the club for 3 years.
 He made his professional debut with Troyes in a 3–2 Ligue 2 loss to Montpellier on 7 August 2022.

+On 24 April 2025, it was announced that Dong had signed a contract until 2030 with Bundesliga side FC Augsburg, joining on a free transfer after the upcoming expiry of his contract with Troyes.
+On 1 September 2025, Augsburg loaned Dong to Pau for the 2025–26 season.

 Personal life

 Born in France, Dong is of Cameroonian descent.